charcln/tgc-project-1/README.md

 ### Strategy
 #### Identifying External Users
 - The brand offers affordable mid-range contemporary fashion for young women from 18 to 35 years old who may be studying or working.
-- This group women enjoy posting and browsing social media on their phones.
+- This group women enjoy posting and browsing social media on their phones to keep up with the latest happenings.
 - Therefore, the site has to be mobile-friendly and have a design that is modern.

 #### Identifying External User's Goals